The Truth About Natural Nail Care: It Takes More Than One Appointment

 A Perspective from a health-first nail salon in Old City, Philadelphia

 She came in with damaged nails.
-She’d heard and read great things from the salon’s Google reviews, sure that she’d finally found a place that could help her with the consequences from years of weekly regular polish manicures.
+She’d heard and read great things from the nail salon’s Google reviews, sure that she’d finally found a place that could help her with nail care after the consequences of years of weekly regular polish manicures.

 By the end of her appointment, she was amazed.
 For the first time, she’d heard a nail professional communicate clearly each of the different kinds of nail damage she had and why.
 Her cuticles were clean for the first time in months.
 Her nails looked stronger, more refined.
 She left feeling cared for—and confident that her “nail care” was finally complete.

 She had expected to be one-and-done.
-That one appointment would undo years of damage.
-That with the right salon and the right service, her nails would be healed that day—like a quick, cosmetic surgery.
+That one nail care appointment would undo years of damage.
+That with the right nail salon and the right service, her nails would be healed that day—like a quick, cosmetic surgery.

-At Atelier Anaiis in Old City, Philadelphia, we understand that reaction.
+At our nail salon in Old City, we understand that reaction.
 But it’s also a moment we have to gently reframe.

 Because true nail care doesn’t happen in a single visit.